fisherro/mal/mal.md

 Numbers are (at step 3) integers.
 Numbers can be added, subtracted, multiplied, and divided.

+The atoms nil, false, and true are distinct types.

 The def! special form adds values for symbols to the environment.

     (def! x 42)